 You never know the importance of sweating until you can’t sweat.
 Experts say that inability to sweat while performing even moderate activity, can make you overheat within 10 minutes.
-Overheating can lead to dizziness, skin rash, heat stroke, kidney problems, loss of consciousness, and can be fatal in extreme cases.
+Overheating leads to dizziness, skin rash, heat stroke, kidney problems, loss of consciousness, and can be fatal in extreme cases.

 Protects You Against Infections

-The simple act of sweating does more than help keep your body temperature stable; it can also prevent you from catching a cold and other common infections.
-Scientists have found that human sweat contains dermicin, a naturally-occurring peptide with antimicrobial properties, that is effective in combating harmful pathogens such as the tuberculosis germ, E. coli, and others.
+Scientists have found that human sweat contains dermicin, a naturally-occurring peptide with antimicrobial properties, that is effective in combating harmful pathogens such as the tuberculosis germ, E. coli, and other dangerous bacteria.
 Dermicin kills germs on contact, making sweat far more efficient at protecting you from harmful infections in the gym than any sanitizer.

 Did you know that sweating could be as effective as ibuprofen?
 Sweating can also help blast off pain from your body, according to research.
 Perspiration can do this because the physical process of working up a sweat also stimulates the brain to release endorphins, which are natural painkillers.
 As you exercise more, and the level of endorphins becomes higher, your pain starts to ease gradually until it eventually disappears.
 In the Medical Fitness program in my clinic we push patients to sweat to increase endorphins and help any last pain they may be feeling.